ThreatHuntingProject/ThreatHunting/hunts/windows_service_analysis.md

 **Purpose**: Find suspicious Windows services running across a network

-**Data Required**: Info about running services on endpoints; For _svchost_ services, list of DLLs loaded inside
+**Data Required**: Info about running services on endpoints; For `svchost` services, list of DLLs loaded inside

-**Collection Considerations**: May need a host agent (e.g., MS Sysinternals _psservice.exe_ and _listdlls.exe_) to collect this regularly.
+**Collection Considerations**: May need a host agent (e.g., MS Sysinternals `psservice.exe` and `listdlls.exe`) to collect this regularly.
 Some Windows systems log service configuration, start & stop events, which might also be useful.

 **Analysis Techniques**: Stack counting

 **Description**

-An example of the data returned by _psservice.exe_ is:
+An example of the data returned by `psservice.exe` is:

   SERVICE_NAME: ALG
-DISPLAY_NAME: Applica+on Layer Gateway Service
+  DISPLAY_NAME: Applicaton Layer Gateway Service
   Provides support for 3rd party protocol plug-ins for Internet Connec+on Sharing

      TYPE : 10 WIN32_OWN_PROCESS
      START_TYPE : 3 DEMAND_START